-The civic engagement index comprises three distinct components: donating money, volunteering, and helping a stranger.
+The civic engagement index comprises three distinct components: (i) donating money, (ii) volunteering, and (iii) helping a stranger.
 In Table 8, Panel A, we look at the associations between each of the index sub-components and having family and friends abroad (Models (1)-(3)) and receiving remittances (Models (4)-(6)).
 As the dependent variables in all models are binary, for ease of interpretation, we present the coefficient estimates as average marginal effects.
 If they were causal, the interpretation of the results would imply that having relatives or friends abroad increases the predicted probability of donating by 5.3 percentage points, of volunteering by 1.5 percentage points, and of helping a stranger by 8.7 percentage points, which are economically significant magnitudes.
 Furthermore, there is no statistically significant association between remittance receipt and volunteering, but receiving remittances is linked with a 3.9 percentage point higher likelihood of reporting having donated in the past month and a 5.7 percentage points higher likelihood of helping a stranger in the past month.
-These results suggest that the main results are driven by helping a stranger and donating money but the out-migration of family and friends seems to have little, if any, influence on the volunteering activities of the left behinds.
-Table 8, Panel B, extends the analysis presented in Panel A by simultaneously including both focal independent variables in the same regression.28 As in Tables 3-7, this allows us to discern the contribution of the financial boost (if any) from remittances for pro-social behavior conditional on having family or friends abroad.
+These results suggest that the main results are driven by helping a stranger and donating money but the outmigration of family and friends seems to have little, if any, influence on the volunteering activities of the left behinds.
+Table 8, Panel B, extends the analysis presented in Panel A by simultaneously including both focal independent variables in the same regression.
+As in Tables 3-7, this allows us to discern the contribution of the financial boost (if any) from remittances for pro-social behavior conditional on having family or friends abroad.
 While the coefficient magnitudes for the relatives and friends abroad variable do not change much from Table 8, Panel A, remittances have no additional contribution for donations, volunteering, or helping others above and beyond the contribution of having the social network abroad.
-As in the preceding analysis, this result is not driven by collinearity as the variance inflation factors are sufficiently lower than 5 and the simple correlation coefficient between relatives and friends abroad and remittances is only 0.3.
+As in the preceding analysis, this result is not driven by collinearity.

 The results so far indicate that the positive channels of having family and friends abroad seem to dominate the negative ones discussed in Section 3 above.
-Contrary to expectations, the income received from the remittances does not translate into a higher engagement in volunteer activities.
+Moreover, the channel related to having a network of family and friends in other countries appears to be stronger than that of receiving financial contributions from abroad.
+In other words, contrary to expectations, the income received from the remittances does not translate into higher civic engagement.